The following post previously published in The Fresno Bee on April 5, 2020.

 When I was a kid, my mom would take my sister and I to have lunch and shop with our Grandma every Saturday.
 It was always fun — we’d order grilled cheese sandwiches and chomp them down while my mom and Grandma gossiped and then they’d inevitably fight over who’d pay the bill when it came, literally yelling at each other “I’VE got it! / No, I’VE got it!” in front of young waitresses.
 I remember watching the Miss America Pageant at her house when I was a little girl and she said to me, “You know, you can be like all these girls and do this when you grow up.”
 (So I did…)

 She’s outspoken yet reassuring.
 She’s fun and adorable.
 She’s tough.
-Up until a few months ago she lived in the same home she raised a family in.
+Up until a few months ago she lived in the same home she raised her family in.
 (Now she’s at a beautiful independent living complex.)

 “I’ve lived too long!” she playfully says on every phone call these days.
 I always laugh, “Yeah, you have!
 Why do you think you’re still around?”
 She doesn’t know.
 I remind her to ask God ‘why’ when she gets to the afterlife and send word back so we can all finally find out.
 Then she laughs.
 And then she tells me this, every time: “Jill, whatever you do, just enjoy your life — your family, your kids.”